vassomak/Giannakis-Formula/README.md

 - - - -

-**Note**: files cumest.m and cum3est.m are derived from the HOSA Toolbox.
+**Note**: files cumest.m and cum3est.m are derived from the HOSA TOOLBOX.